mashaan14/mashaan-website/README.md

 ## Credit
-The website design was inspired by this [repository](https://github.com/soumyajit4419/Portfolio).
+This website design was inspired by this [repository](https://github.com/soumyajit4419/Portfolio).
 Any credit should be directed there.

 ## Installation